mouseless/json-concepts/specs/04-custom-types/03-enum-validator.md

 # Enum Validator

 Enum validator enables you to restrict value of a custom type to be one of the items in a given list.
-For the following concepts definition, `statusCode` is restricted to be either `200`, `400` or `500`.
+For the following concepts definition, `$statusCode` is restricted to be either `200`, `400` or `500`.

 `CONCEPTS: service.concepts.json`